A semiparametric generalized exponential regression model with a principled distance-based prior: Introduction

 Rainfall data collected over a century are inherently nonstationary.
 Here, modeling the temporal trend using traditional parametric regression would struggle to capture the intricate and evolving short-term temporal patterns.
 In this context, a semiparametric regression setup emerges as a promising approach.
 In the existing literature, many researchers have delved into applying semiparametric regression techniques for analyzing rainfall patterns \citep{wigena2015semiparametric, nguyen2020probabilistic}.
 While a generalized linear model (GLM) assumes the link function to be a linear combination of the covariates, the more flexible generalized additive models \citep[GAM,][]{hastie1990generalized} allow the link function to be a sum of nonlinear smooth functional forms of the underlying covariates.
 We generally model each smooth function in GAMs as a linear combination of basis functions like cubic B-splines.
-Instead of estimating the entirely unknown function, we draw inferences based on basis function coefficients \citep{ghosal2017fundamentals}.
-Henceforth, instead of GAM, we use the term \quotes{semiparametric regression}, which is common in Bayesian nonparametrics.
+Instead of estimating the entirely unknown function, following a finite truncation (hence semiparametric) of the number of B-splines, we draw inferences based on basis function coefficients \citep{ghosal2017fundamentals}.
+Henceforth, instead of GAM, we use the term \textit{semiparametric regression}, which is common in Bayesian nonparametrics.
 The rate parameter of the GE distribution is always positive, and hence, it would be reasonable to model the log-rate in a semiparametric regression framework.